 Whether you are interested in building a private cloud, using a vendor’s public or private cloud, or are already well down the path of cloud computing, I can’t stress enough the importance of running a benchmark to get a quantitative analysis of what you are getting for your money.
 You may be very surprised at the results.

 There are at least 4 things you should be benchmarking:

 - CPU/Memory — integer, floating-point, memory access & manipulation, and multi-threaded performance

 - Storage — latency, IOPS, throughput

 - Network — latency, throughput — both to Internet destinations, other regions of the same provider, and within region inter-instance traffic

-But that’s just the beginning; in our benchmark we looked at these components as well as a number of real-world workload benchmarks that simulated running an active website, an OLTP database, and a big data Hadoop cluster.
-We also varied time of day and ran the benchmark components multiple times across weeks to get a statistically valid set of data.
+But that’s just the beginning; in our benchmark, we looked at these components as well as a number of real-world workload benchmarks that simulated running an active website, an OLTP database, and a big data Hadoop cluster.
+We also varied the time of day and ran the benchmark components multiple times across weeks to get a statistically valid set of data.

-If you’re interested in learning more about Cloud Benchmarking, or want to discuss designing & running a benchmark of your own, please reach out.
+If you’re interested in learning more about Cloud Benchmarking or want to discuss designing & running a benchmark of your own, please reach out.